NoRiskClient/noriskclient-server-api-docs/docs/getting-started.md

 This guide will help you set up the NoRisk Client Server API in your plugin for different server platforms.

 !!! warning "Important"
-    Do not shade the NoRiskClient API into your plugin JAR.
+    Do not shade the nrc API into your plugin JAR.
 The API should be loaded as a separate plugin.

 ---